Getting Started in Our Youth Program

-Most parents are looking for the quick and dirty on how to register so let’s start with this!
+Most parents are looking for the quick and dirty on how to register so let’s start with that!
 The details of each program are outlined in the sections below.

 Our youth programs run on a semester system (September, January and April start dates) and we break for Christmas holidays, spring break and summer holidays.
-Pricing for each semester depends on the number of weeks in the semester and is set roughly 8-10 weeks before the start of the next session.
+Pricing for each semester depends on the number of weeks in the semester.
+Age groupings are determined by age for the majority of the semester as well as experience in our program and general maturity.

 Safety and fun are prioritized core objectives in our youth programs every time we meet.
 In addition, our goals within the programs are to: